sajidshaik123/springboot-jpa-sql-common-lib/README.md

 # springboot-jpa-sql-common-lib
-This is just a maven library which we can use in spring boot jpa sql projects, this contains response class, date utils....etc
+This is just a maven library which we can use in spring boot jpa sql projects, this contains response class, date utils, rest clinet utilities....etc